fbpx

 Some options for international schools in Lisbon and the surrounding area are:

-International Christian School of Cascais: This is an international Christian school founded in 1982.
-The school is a member of the Association of Christian Schools International and it offers an American teaching methodology.
+• International Christian School of Cascais: This is an international Christian school founded in 1982.
+The school is a member of the Association of Christian Schools International, and it offers an American teaching methodology.
+There are also other international schools in Cascais to explore.

-St Julian’s School: The school was established in 1932 and it is situated in Carcavelos (Greater Lisbon Area).
+• St Julian’s School: The school was established in 1932 and, situated in Carcavelos, in the greater Lisbon area, it is the largest British International School in Portugal.
 It offers IB, international, British, and bilingual curricula, with English and Portuguese languages.

-International Preparatory (IPS) School: This is an elementary school that was established 25 years ago for students aged three to 12.
-IPS prides itself in giving attention to each student’s needs, something the school has become very famous for.
+• International Preparatory (IPS) School: This is an elementary school established 25 years ago for students aged three to 12.
+IPS prides itself on giving attention to each student’s needs, something the school has become very famous for.

-St Peter’s School: This school offers the IB curriculum in secondary school, preparing students for higher education.
+• St Peter’s School: This school offers the IB curriculum in secondary school, preparing students for tertiary education.

-St Dominic’s International School: The school is run by Veritas Education, SA, and it also grants the IB diploma.
+• St Dominic’s International School: The school is run by Veritas Education, SA, and it also grants the International Baccalaureate diploma.

 International schools in Porto